ssenmosip/mosip-temp-documentation/Master-data-APIs.md

 ```

-# 2.3.26.5 Machine Specifications Master-get based on language service
+# 2.3.26.5 Device Specifications Master-get based on language service

-This service will provides the list of all Machine Specifications in a specific language.
+This service will provides the list of all Device Specifications in a specific language.

 ### Resource URL
-### `GET /deivcespecifications/{lang_code}`
+### `GET /devicespecifications/{lang_code}`

 ### Resource details